jessonfoo/p002/week_6/5_refactoring/readme.md

 ## Release 1: [Pseudocode](../../references/pseudocode.md)

-## Release 2: Comment each block in the original solution
+## Release 2: Comment the code
+Comment each chunk of code in the original solution

 ## Release 3: [Refactor](../../references/refactoring.md) the solution for readability